 2. Pay the government filing fee online.

-3. Gather your supporting documents and submit them with your application to CIC.
+3. Gather your supporting documents and submit them with your application to IRCC.

-4. Upon approval of your application, report to the local CIC office to collect your card.
+4. Upon approval of your application, report to the local IRCC office to collect your card.

 5. Upon approval, get sworn in at the Citizenship Ceremony.